muggy8/improbable/have-and-havenot/FzeXuZCU.md

 A torrent of thoughts and emotions raced across my mind yet for some reason, I didn't voice any of them.

-Perhaps I already knew why, perhaps I knew Ethan's decision is correct.
+Perhaps I already knew why.

+Perhaps I knew Ethan's decision is correct.

 But all I felt right now was betrayed.